veronikayurchuk/beautiful-jekyll/_posts/2016-08-14-More_about_CNN_training_and_transflearn.md

 * stepsize: 2000

 All files for trainig models and my pre-trained weights you may find in the github repo.
+Don't miss __[Part 1](https://veronikayurchuk.github.io/2016-08-14-Classification-and-detection-using-CNN/)__ - the main part about Classification and Detection algorithms using Convolutional Neural Networks.

 You may find the plot of learning curves below: